marcospgp/backpropagation-from-scratch/README.md

 ## Why I made this

 I decided it was important to build an intuitive understanding of backpropagation, and to be able to derive everything on paper in case I was suddenly transported back to victorian London.

+## How long it took me

+One month, during which I noticed an obvious increase in my ability to turn element-wise expressions into linear algebra using the power of imagination.